 Getting your IG profile featured on a large Instagram account can be a great tool for growing your own followers.
 People who are clicking through to you from another account are more likely to be genuinely interested in your content.
-They tend to remain loyal to your Instagram following list, and as a result, will tend to be more engaged with you than a bot following.
+They tend to remain loyal to your Instagram following list, and as a result, will often to be more engaged with you than a bot following.

-Each week, I support one of the larger Instagram travel accounts, choosing images for features, captioning images, interacting with followers, searching for new accounts to follow, and responding to queries.
+Each week, I support one of the larger Instagram travel accounts; choosing images for features, captioning images, interacting with followers, searching for new accounts to follow, and responding to queries.
 They get hundreds of people tagging them for a feature each week, with only one or two photos going live each day.
 Here are my tips for getting a feature to increase your following on Instagram:

 Make sure you are following the account